Get started with Python

 -

-with the value of your license key.
-Use the license key in the same format as you copied it.
-Include the less-than (<
+YOUR_LICENSE_KEYwith your license key.
+Use the license key in the same format you copied it.
+Include the less-than (<) and greater-than (>) signs.

-To get a code sample with the Sdk.Initialize
+To get a working reference with the Sdk.initialize method, follow these steps:

-- Unzip the file, and then find the
+toolbox-examples-python/AddText. - Open the main Python file and find the

 Implement your use case

-Download other sample projects that show you how to implement specific use cases with the Toolbox add-on using Python.
-Review the Toolbox add-on code samples page.
+Find other code examples that show you how to implement specific use cases with the Toolbox add-on using Python.
+Review the Toolbox add-on code examples page.